Ls1771/Point-Of-Sale-Project-/README.md

 Point-Of-Sale-Project

-This project is a Java-based Point of Sale (POS) system designed for small businesses.
-It allows users to scan products, calculate totals, and simulate transactions in a desktop GUI environment.
-The system supports itemized receipts, user roles, and multiple payment methods.
+This Java-powered Point of Sale (POS) system is built for small businesses, offering an intuitive desktop interface for managing sales.
+Users can scan products, calculate totals in real time, and finalize transactions effortlessly.
+The system supports itemized receipts, multiple payment methods, and customizable user roles to enhance operational efficiency.

 ---